LuisZhang2000/Restaurant-Wait-System/README.md

 Download git from: https://git-scm.com/downloads.

 3.1.3 Clone application from Github

-With git installed, we can now clone the application codebase on our local machines.
-Majirical Code Repository (please ensure relevant access permissions): https://github.com/unsw-cse-comp3900-9900-22T3/capstone-project-3900-m10b-majirical.
-Then, clone the application through the SSH method by running:
+Clone the application through the SSH method by running:
-- git clone git@github.com:unsw-cse-comp3900-9900-22T3/capstone-project-3900-m10b-majirical.git
+- git clone git@github.com:LuisZhang2000/Restaurant-Wait-System.git

-Note:
-The application should now be cloned successfully.
-If there are any permission errors during cloning, please ensure your computer’s ssh public key is added to your profile on Github and that you have the relevant access permissions for Majirical’s project repository.

-Aside:
-If you are getting any errors related to xcrun upon using the git clone command, run the following command to download command line tools for successful usage of git commands in terminal:
-- xcode-select –install

-If the above does not run or work, run the following command instead:
-- sudo xcode-select –reset

 3.1.4 Installing frontend packages

-After successful cloning, go into the project repository on your preferred terminal by running:
+After successful cloning, go into the project repository on your terminal and run:
-- cd capstone-project-3900-m10b-majirical

-And then run:
 - npm install

-To install all relevant frontend packages needed for the application.
+This will install all relevant frontend packages needed for the application.
 You should now be able to see the packages being installed in your local repository from your terminal.
-The downloading and installing should approximately take ~ 2 minutes.
+This should take approximately 2 minutes.

 3.1.5 Installing python3 and pip3

 Install python3 and pip3 to run the backend code and install python packages respectively.
-Please download the following recommended versions of python and pip:
+Download the following recommended versions of python and pip:
 - Python: 3.10.7
 - Pip: pip 22.2.2

 3.1.6 Installing backend packages

-Let’s now install the relevant backend packages by running the following three commands:
+Install the required backend packages by running the following commands:
 - pip3 install python-dotenv
 - pip3 install flask
 - pip3 install flask_cors

 3.2.
 Running the Application

 We are now ready to run the application.
 Start off by opening two terminals.
-In the first terminal run:
+In the first terminal, navigate to the backend folder and run the command below to start the backend:
 - python3 -m flask run

-to start the backend.
-Then run the following command in the second terminal:
+Then in the second terminal, run the following command in the root folder to start the frontend:
 - npm start

-to start the frontend.
 You should now be able to see the frontend of the application after brief loading on your preferred browser.